 The downside of this popularity is the crowds.
 At its worst, with overflowing parking lots forcing a long walk to the entrance and crowds of tourists jamming the wide boardwalk, Muir Woods can feel a little like a theme park.
 Even the trails that climb the steep hills around the Main Trail are surprisingly busy.
-To avoid the worst crowds, try to arrive before 9 am.
+To avoid the worst crowds, arrive before 9 am.

 As redwoods go, the trees of Muir Woods aren't all that big.
 The tallest trees in the park are only about 250 feet high, compared to 370 feet for the tallest redwoods in the world.
 The park also lacks the strikingly lush look of the best old-growth redwood groves.
 If you can devote a full day to the redwoods, consider visiting the more impressive Big Basin, a 2-hour, 70-mile drive south of San Francisco.
 Even more impressive are the redwood parks to the north.